 Review summary: Canon 2000D vs Nikon D3400

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon D3400 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.